Poecilobothrus nobilitatus: Courtship

 Poecilobothrus nobilitatus has one of the most complicated courtships studied by researchers.
 Courtship for males is focused on a single female, and the presence of other males can strongly affect a female's choice.
 This can cause courtship to be a mutual choice rather than a combination of successive choices.
 The length of the courtship display is determined by individual courtship phases, less repetition of the courtship phases, and possible interruption by male competition.
 For example, in the presence of many females and males, the courting males might delay courtship in favor of time-consuming, male-male interactions.
 If the female is feeding on prey, the male will court the female for a longer amount of time.

 During this courtship males perform an aerial display just for the female they are interested in.
 The courtship starts with the male doing short intervals of wing waving, and then he hovers in front of the female.
 This display is then followed by two types of aerial displays, one where the male will make a circle arc around one side of the area and in the second aerial display the male will fly over the females rotating 180 degrees.

 Females take no obvious part in the courtship, except to terminate it by flying away.
 Females prefer to mate with larger males.

 Stages of courtship

 The courtship has several stages.
 Mating is initiated when the walking male makes a quick turn to face the female.
 The male then extends and vibrates his wings.
-There can be up to 20 wing waving displays, punctuated by rests where the male might take a small side step if the female isn’t moving.
-After wing waving the male will takeoff and he then hovers for a little in front of the female or starts to display flight.
+There can be up to 20 wing-waving displays, punctuated by rests where the male might take a small side step if the female isn’t moving.
+After wing waving the male will take off and he then hovers for a little in front of the female or starts to display flight.